Murder of Kyle Dinkheller: Perpetrator

-Early life and education

-Andrew Howard Brannan was born on November 26, 1948, and graduated from high school in 1967.
+Andrew Howard Brannan was born on Maxwell Air Force Base in Montgomery, Alabama on November 26, 1948.
+He graduated from high school in 1967.

-Career

 In August 1968, Brannan joined the United States Army and received his induction training at Fort Benning in Georgia.
 In February 1969, he entered the artillery officer candidate school at Oklahoma's Fort Sill and was commissioned as an artillery officer in July 1969.
 While he was still in the U.S., Brannan served with the 82nd Airborne Division.
 In July 1969, he was ordered to service in the Vietnam War, where he served in the Field Artillery Branch as a forward observer and executive officer with the 23rd Infantry Division at Chu Lai, South Vietnam, until July 1971.

 During his service, Brannan witnessed an officer being killed after stepping on a landmine, an incident he later recalled during a psychiatric interview in 1989.
 He also assumed command of a company on two occasions, after its commander was killed.
 Afterwards, Brannan arrived at Washington state's Fort Lewis, where he transferred to the United States Army Reserve, in which he served, periodically, for two weeks at a time until being discharged in June 1975.

 During his time in the Army, Brannan was awarded the Bronze Star and two instances of the Army Commendation Medal.
 While in the military, his superiors spoke favorably of him, saying that he was an "outstanding" and "exemplary" officer.